Digital Transformation Customer Experience: What's Actually Changing and Why It Matters in 2026

 Measure what matters to customers

-Most digital transformation conversations focus on CRM, chatbots, and marketing platforms.
-But what about the website itself?
-Your ads are hyper-targeted, your email journeys are personalized, and yet every visitor still lands on the same static page.
+Most digital transformation conversations focus on CRM, chatbots, and marketing platforms — but what about the website itself?
+Ads are hyper-targeted, email journeys are personalized, and yet every visitor still lands on the same static page.

-Digital transformation customer experience 2026: What to expect?
+Digital transformation customer experience in 2026: What to expect

 The digital transformation impact will be felt by all companies regardless of size and turnover.
-But what will separate leaders from others is not which technology they buy.
-It is how deeply they integrate customer understanding into every layer of the business, from marketing and sales through to support, operations, and the website experience itself.
+What will separate leaders from others is not which technology they buy — it is how deeply they integrate customer understanding into every layer of the business, from marketing and sales through to support, operations, and the website experience itself.

 Conclusion